 "Oh, love, what happened, then?"
 Her Mother buttoned up her seatbelt from the drivers side as Lacey got in and was still busy wiping the snot and tears from her face to bother about seatbelts.
 After she had buckled her in, her hand went to Lacey's shoulder and she patted it in an awkward motherly fashion.
 She looked like any sixty year old house wife would, with a beige turtle neck jumper and a pair of trusty old black slacks.
 A white puffer coat kept her warm and a pair of pearl earrings dangled from her earlobes.
 Her face was wrinkled, but not to the point that she looked haggard, but more sophisticated and perhaps a tiny bit snobby.

-"Some scum bag made off with my bag, which had my phone, pretty much all of my money and my house keys!"
-Lacey said, drastically, as she put her face back into her freezing palms.
+"Some scum bag decided to run away with my bag, which had my phone, pretty much all of my money and my house keys!"
+Lacey said, drastically, as she put her face back into her freezing palms, now hiccuping.
 "Please can you just take me home.
 I need to use your key" She looked up at her Mother and pleaded with her eyes, which were surrounded by blotches of mascara.

 "Of course, sweet."
 Her Mother gave her a sorrowful look and put both of her hands back on the steering wheel.